 - The Montana Healthcare Foundation

 Some of our best partnerships are with other non-profits!
-Trust Montana is not a builder, and we aren’t farmers either – we excel at facilitating the legal documents that are required for preserving the affordability of homes and other properties.
+Trust Montana is not a builder, and we aren’t farmers either – we excel at facilitating the restrictions that are required to preserve the affordability of homes and other properties.

-Most development organizations do not want to take on the responsibilities involved with monitoring the affordability of housing or agricultural lands, but they see the value in permanent affordability of these vital community assets—so we take on the job of perpetual stewardship – often accepting land donations from other non-profits and entering legal contracts with the buyers of the affordable homes or farm buildings.
+Most development organizations do not want to take on the responsibilities involved with long-term monitoring of affordability restrictions.
+We take on the job of perpetual stewardship – often accepting land donations from other non-profits that would like to ensure their projects remain affordable in perpetuity.

 It’s a win-win: the non-profits get to stretch their subsidy dollars by utilizing our stewardship expertise, and we get to increase our organizational reach by adding more units around the state.
 Some of our non-profit partners include: Homeword Inc., Habitat for Humanity of Gallatin Valley, Missoula Food Bank and Community Center, and the Red Lodge Area Community Foundation.